 A compassionate continuum of care

 Bella Vista Health Center provides a patient-centered continuum of care, offering short-term rehabilitation or long-term care after hospitalization.
+Stroke therapy in San Diego.
 We understand that transitions can be challenging, and we offer customized treatment programs that address both the physical and emotional needs of each patient.
 Our professional and compassionate team of physicians, nurses, therapists, psychologists, and social workers ensure the transition from hospital to home will be as smooth as possible in our calm and nurturing atmosphere.
 If you or a loved one is in need of post-acute care, we can help.
 Call us at (619) 644-1000 or fill out our contact form to schedule a tour of our 5-Star Skilled Nursing Facility.